namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 cases you really care about what an object can do; not what it is.

-I typically program in Object-Oriented languages and make extensive use of design patterns when design larger programs.
+I typically program in Object-Oriented languages and make extensive use of design patterns when designing larger programs.
 I find they help make programs easier to adapt and extend, but they require forethought and careful use.
 Originally, design patterns were designed for Java and their explicit implementation works best there.
 I currently work in Computer Vision research and use Python and C/C++ at work.
 Both of these languages